 Participants are matched into groups of four players (n = 4).
-Each player receives an initial allocation of 100 points in the first period.
+Each player receives an initial allocation of 100 points.
 Then each player decides how to allocate this endowment between the private and the special account, i.e., how much to contribute to the special account.
 At the end of the period, she receives information about how much the other members of her group have contributed, the aggregate contribution, whether the threshold was met and how large the next period's endowment is.
-The game continues to the next period with probability $\delta =$ 0.65.
-Each player faces the new endowment, which either equals the current endowment (if the total amount in the special account reached the threshold), or is smaller (if the threshold was not reached), and decides again how to allocate it between the special and the private account.
-In the whole experiment, the loss parameter is $g \equiv \frac{1}{zn}$, which ensures that zero contributions by all players reduce the next endowments to zero.
+The game continues to the next period with probability $\delta = 0.65$ .
+Each player faces the new endowment, which either equals the last period's endowment (if the total amount in the special account reached the threshold), or is smaller (if the threshold was not reached), and decides again how to allocate it between the special and the private account.
+In the whole experiment, the loss parameter is $g \equiv \frac{1}{2n}$ , which ensures that zero contributions by all players reduce the next endowments to zero.
 In the baseline Treatment T-Baseline, the sustainability threshold parameter z is set to 0.5.
-With this parametrization, the endowment evolution of Equation 1 simplifies to $e{t+1} = \min\{e_t, C_t/2\}$, where C_t is the aggregate contributions of the group in period t.
+With this parametrization, the endowment evolution of Equation 1 simplifies to $e{t+1} = \min\{e_t, C_t/2\}$ , where $C_t$ is the aggregate contribution of the group in period t.

-The parametrization in T-Baseline yields $\underline{\delta} = 0.50$ and $\overline{\delta} = 0.80$, which implies $\underline{\delta} < \delta < \overline{\delta}$.
-By Propositions 1 and 2.1 (where 2.1 stands for the first part of Proposition 2), T-Baseline therefore represents a pure social dilemma: it is socially optimal for the group to contribute the threshold amount but it is individually rational for each player to defect, i.e., contribute zero (independent of the other player's behavior).
+The parametrization in T-Baseline yields $\underline{\delta} = 0.50$ and $\overline{\delta} = 0.80$ , which implies $\underline{\delta} < \delta < \overline{\delta}$ .
+By Propositions 1 and 2.1 (where 2.1 stands for the first part of Proposition 2), T-Baseline therefore represents a pure social dilemma: it is socially optimal for the group to contribute the threshold and five are not payoff-relevant.
+If the end of the game was not drawn within this block, then this group plays a block of five further periods.
+This approach, called block random design, follows Fréchette and Yuksel (2017).

-6The instructions, the questionnaire and all materials of the study design including the pre-registered hypotheses can be found at https://doi.org/10.1257/rct.6132.
+&lt;sup>9The instructions, the questionnaire and all materials concerning the study design including the pre-registered hypotheses can be found at https://doi.org/10.1257/rct.6132.
 All information had been provided and uploaded until January 18th, 2022 and there were no changes since then.